-“For up to three-and-a-half hours, you and potentially one guest will ride with our hoofstock animal care staff and check on all their animals,” Whiting said.
+“For approximately two hours, you and potentially one guest will ride with our hoofstock animal care staff and check on all their animals,” Whiting said.
 “You’ll have a great conversation with the staff member about what they do, plus see how the animals respond to the vehicle delivering their morning buffet.
 If you come during the warmer months, you definitely want to go with one of these morning tours when animals are most active.”

-The Animal Keeper Dinner and Tour occurs twice a year – in June and September.
+The Animal Care Specialist Dinner and Tour occurs twice a year – in May/June and September.
 It includes a visit to the IMA.

 “That is given by one of our senior animal care staff members,” Whiting said.
 “You talk to them during the tour and then during a multi-course dinner prepared by our lodging staff.
 Learn all about the animals and how the staff cares for them.”

 Photography Tours are available twice per month beginning in March.
 They last about four hours and are recommended for ages 16 and older.